Antminer S9K S9SE Hash Board Repair Guide

 1. J: 4 does not store the temperature sensing chip position, and needs to test with the test jig once, the temperature sending information is written into the EEPROM chip IC through the single board test jig;

-2. The single board jig configuration file is wrong (the chip of the computing board, the BIN level does not match the jig configuration file), resulting in the whole machine reporting J: 4;
+2. The single board jig configuration file is wrong (the chip of the hash board, the BIN level does not match the jig configuration file), resulting in the whole miner reporting J: 4;

 VI.
 Maintenance Instructions